Wappsto/javascript-wappsto-wapp/README.md

 There will also be created the states needed based on the permission.
 The only allowed values for permission is 'r', 'w' and 'rw'.
 The state will have 'NA' as the initial data.
 This can be changed by setting the `initialState` when creating the value.
+You can also define the initial timestamp by setting initialState as an object with data and timestamp.
 The list of available value templates can be seen in the [value_template.ts](https://github.com/Wappsto/javascript-wappsto-wapp/blob/main/src/util/value_template.ts) file.